 Seventy percent of employees are women.
-Last year, they exported goods worth more than 160 million euros.
+In 2020, they exported goods worth more than 160 million euros.
 Despite the pandemic, production at HAIX did not suffer.

 Although production would be cheaper in Asia, you will not see the ‘Made in China’ label on HAIX shoes.